 Normal – $940 (closing date 24 April 2022)

 Riders will be allocated into their division by the NSW State Handicapper.
 Consultation with the relevant state association will be made for interstate riders.
 Division allocation will be based on ensuring a minimum of 60 and a maximum of 150 riders in each division to meet logistical and safety requirements.

 Riders will be allocated into their Division on the basis of the following eligibility:

-Division 2: NSW Grading – B 1-3, C 1-3; QLD Grading – Elite B and C, Masters A and B; Other States – equivalent grading
+Men’s Division 2: NSW Grading – B 1-3, C 1-3; QLD Grading – Elite A and B, Masters A and B; Other States – equivalent grading

 ** Riders must ensure that their current state grading is correct (visit the website or contact your state association for details).
 If you are not currently graded, please apply to be graded through your state association prior to the event closing date.

 Due to permit restrictions, the race has a cut-off time of 5.10pm for all competitors that correlates to an average minimum speed of 24km/h.
 A Sag Wagon will travel behind the race at all times and has been instructed to reach key points on the course at set times. ’Pace Riders’ will be out on the course to assist riders in completing the event before the 9hrs 30 mins cut-off time